Beyond newborn survival

 High income countries

-Each year around 11 million babies are born in high-income countries where birth with a skilled attendant, emergency obstetric and neonatal intensive care are almost universally available.
-In these settings stillbirth and neonatal mortality rates are very low (less than 5 per 1,000 births), and attempts are made to actively treat even extremely preterm newborns.
-Survival is now at 80% for those born at 25 weeks gestational age, with disability risk very low for infants born beyond this threshold 2.
-However, the risk of death and disability varies within and between high-income countries and is closely linked to the quality of care received.
+11 million babies are born in high-income countries where intensive care is almost universally available, and stillbirth and neonatal mortality rates are very low (less than 5 per 1,000 births), despite attempts to rescue even extremely preterm newborns.
+Survival is now at 80% for those born at 25 weeks gestational age, with disability risk very low for infants born beyond this threshold.2 However, the risk of death and disability varies within and between high-income countries.

 Middle income countries

-There are around 34 million babies born in middle-income countries annually, with the majority of these births taking place in hospitals with a skilled attendant and access to emergency obstetric care.
-Access to neonatal intensive care is not universal, and there is less assurance for quality of care through detailed protocols, e.g. safe oxygen use.
-Although neonatal mortality rates have dramatically reduced in many middle-income countries, with more than 50 countries halving their neonatal mortality rates in the past 2 decades3 disability rates have increased during the same time period, including in moderately preterm babies with preventable disabilities2,4.
+There are 34 million babies born in middle-income countries, with the majority in hospitals.
+Access to intensive care is not universal, and there is less assurance for quality of care through detailed protocols, e.g. safe oxygen use.
+Although neonatal mortality rates have dramatically reduced in many middle-income countries, with more than 50 countries halving their neonatal mortality rates in the past 2 decades,3 disability rates have increased during the same time period, including in moderately preterm babies with preventable disabilities.2;4

 Low income countries (facility births)

-In low-income countries there has been a big shift towards facility births, with around 40 million births annually now occurring in facilities.
+In low-income countries 40 million births now happen in facilities, and there has been a big shift towards facility births.
 Yet for both women and their babies the gap for quality of care, both effective and respectful, is critical.
 Disability outcomes are a clear marker of low quality care and are more obvious to society than a stillbirth or neonatal death.

 Low income countries (home births)